Maryville Academy Sex Abuse Lawsuits: Updates & Deadlines

 Maryville Academy Founded

 Maryville Academy is established in Des Plaines, Illinois, as a Catholic-operated institution for at-risk youth.
-Over the decades, it gains a reputation for housing children with complex mental health and emotional issues, often serving as a last-resort placement for those with nowhere else to go.
+Over the decades, it gains a reputation for housing children with complex mental health and emotional needs, often serving as a last-resort placement for children with nowhere else to go.

 September 2002